getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/loader.md

 ---
 title: Loader
-sidebar_order: 21
+sidebar_order: 30000
 ---

 We recommend using our bundled CDN version for the browser as explained [here]({% link _documentation/learn/quickstart.md %}?platform=browser#pick-a-client-integration).

-But we also offer an alternative which is still in beta, we call it the _Loader_.
+But we also offer an alternative which is still in *beta*, we call it the _Loader_.

 You install by just adding this script to you website instead of the SDK bundle.
 This line is everything you need, this script is <1kB gzipped and includes the `Sentry.init` call with your DSN.